GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 - `_layouts/` may require the least amount of editing of all the files since they are primarily responsible for printing the content.

-- `blog/index.html` can be edited, but be careful.
-It will impact the pagination system for the posts.
-If you do edit the file, be prepared to edit `_config.yml`.
-For example, you may need go change configurations for [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2)

 - `search/index.html` is used by search.gov.

 ## Running the application locally with `node` and `ruby`